bifurcationkit/BifurcationKitDocs.jl/docs/src/branchswitching.md

 scene = plot(br, br1Top, br1Bottom; branchlabel = ["br", "br1Top", "br1Bottom"], legend = :topleft)
 ```

+## Algorithms
+- for the pitchfork bifurcation, the normal form is computed and non-trivial zeros are used to produce guesses for points on the bifurcated branch.

 ## [From non simple branch point to equilibria](@id abs-simple-eq)